 - 3 tablespoons fresh cilantro leaves, chopped

-- 8 8 inch corn tortillas
+- 8 8 inch corn or flour tortillas

 Combine the ingredients for the Blackened seasoning in a small bowl and stir to combine.
 Set aside.